markg85/config/README.md

 1. Clone this repository anywhere you want.
 2. git submodule init
 3. git submodule update
-4. in your home folder, link ".zshrc" to your coloned path/zshrc
+4. in your home folder, link ".zshrc" to your cloned path/zshrc
 5. edit ~/.zshrc (which is the same file as "zshrc in your cloned path) and adjust the MARK_CONFIGS_FOLDER define accordingly.
 Note that this folder is relative to your home folder!